fhamborg/news-please/README.md

 news-please will then start crawling a few examples pages.
 To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-60 seconds.
 You can also press `CTRL+C` twice, which will immediately kill the process (not recommended, though).

 The results are stored by default in JSON files in the `data` folder.
+In the default configuration, news-please also stores the original HTML files.

 ### Crawl other pages